-All students with the documented time extension will start the exams at 9am.
+All students with the documented time extension will start the exams 30 minutes before the scheduled time of the exam.
 Please follow details sent in a general announcement before each exam.

 Please note that materials from this course (INCLUDING PROBLEM SETS, EXAM and DISCUSSION PROBLEMS/QUESTION) cannot be shared outside the course without the instructor's written permission.
 No photos/screen shots, video sharing of any part of the exam.
 All material in this class is copyrighted.
 Please note that all materials from this course are copy righted!
 No material including any exam problems/questions/solutions can be shared outside the course without the instructor's written permission.